noagonzale38/docs/src/dashboard/settings/settings.md

 Here you will find settings that affect the entire server, not just a specific ticket panel.

 ### Per User Simultaneous Ticket Limit
-Set the max amount of tickets a server member can have open (staff is immune to this limit.)
+Set the max amount of tickets a server member can have open at one time (staff is immune to this limit.)

 - _This is total number of tickets **per member**, not per panel._